fathane/link_repository/frontend/README.md

-# Getting Started with Create LINK
+# Getting Started with Create Link

-This project was bootstrapped with [Create LINK](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create Link](https://github.com/facebook/create-react-app).

 ## Available Scripts